 Incentivising healthy living to reduce healthcare costs

-This November the Secretary of State for Health in the UK launched the latest long-term strategy “green paper” for the National Health Service.
-Its title is “Prevention is better than cure” and it argues for a substantial shift in funding in that direction.
-In the UK, £97bn of public funds were spent on treating disease but only £8bn on preventing it.
+“Prevention is better than cure”, a long-term strategy “green paper” for the National Health Service launched by the Secretary of State for Health in the UK 12 months ago continues to stir debate about public health and the role of the NHS in preventive medicine.
+It argues for a substantial shift in funding in that direction.
+In the UK in 2018 (check), £97bn of public funds were spent on treating disease but only £8bn on preventing it.

 He is of course absolutely right.
 Intervention in the later stages of disease costs far more and is far less likely to defeat the disease than earlier intervention.
 If the disease does not arise in the first place, that’s obviously the best of all.
 The potential savings from adequate preventive measures are game-changing and could be directed to much needed areas such as reducing waiting times for treatments or bulking up services in parts of the country that face a shortfall in adequate services.
 And people will live and work longer, more healthy lives.